return42/sphkerneldoc/intro/poc_sphkerneldoc/why_rest.rst

 * `sphinx-doc`_ is widely used and the tools are well maintained. `sphinx-doc`_ is less academical and has down-to-earth answers where DocBook and it's toolchains often fails.
-E.g. sphinx has *built-in* search-page, automatic indices, a code highlighter a solution for :ref:`cross_references` and much more.
+E.g. sphinx has *built-in* search-page, automatic indices, a code highlighter a solution for :ref:`concept-cross-references` and much more.

 * ASCII markup is already in the source-code comments. reST markup extends the existing markup ability while existing toolchains can be further used.
 The